CHM Plus is a program for medical bills exceeding the $125,000 per-illness sharing limit in our regular four programs.

 CHM uses a unit system; a unit is defined as a participating individual(s) within a membership.
 Memberships can be individual or family.

 A family membership can have up to three units: an individual, their spouse, and any dependent children.
 All dependent children are combined as a single unit (a child unit) as long as an adult is actively participating on the membership.
 Without an adult on the membership, two or more children must participate as two units.
-Individual units within the same membership may participate at different program levels.
+Individual units within the same membership may participate in a different program.

 More information about units can be found in the CHM Guidelines.